Bahrain holds elections with ban on opposition groups

 “Clearly, legislatures from the world’s leading democratic states believe that the upcoming election in Bahrain lacks legitimacy.
 You simply cannot crush, torture and imprison your entire opposition, call for a pseudo-election, and then demand the respect of the international community,” said Sayed Ahmed Alwadaei, director of the UK-based Bahrain Institute for Rights and Democracy (BIRD).

-The government said 506 candidates are running in the election, including the highest number of female candidates.
-It expects a higher voter turnout than in 2014, which it put at 53 percent, when opposition groups boycotted the elections.
+The government said 506 candidates were running in the election, including 137 for local city councils and the highest number of female candidates.

+Bahrain’s state news agency (BNA) said 54 polling stations were open for 12 hours before voting closed at 8 p.m.
+(1700 GMT).

+The kingdom’s Justice Minister Sheikh Khalid bin Ali Al Khalifa said voter turnout was 67 percent, more than in 2014 when opposition groups boycotted the elections.
+He did not say when the results would be announced.

 Only 23, out of 40 incumbents of the House of Representatives, are seeking re-election this year to parliament, which has limited powers.